poornachandra24/KAIO-SIGHT-/docs/finetuning/automated_reporting.md

 # 📊 Automated Reporting

 ## Overview
-The **AMD-Vision-Omni** pipeline includes a built-in `AutomatedReportCallback` that generates detailed training reports and telemetry visualizations automatically.
+The **KAIO-SIGHT** pipeline includes a built-in `AutomatedReportCallback` that generates detailed training reports and telemetry visualizations automatically.
 This ensures you have a permanent record of every training run's performance and hardware utilization.

 ## Report Location
 Reports are generated in the `docs/reports` directory, organized by timestamp: